pscdasilva54/gcdata/README.md

 1. Data captured at a 50Hz rate.

-Means and standard deviations of values from the accelerometer after some signal filtering and gravity removed along x, y or z.
+Means and standard deviations of values from the accelerometer, after some signal filtering and gravity removed, along x, y or z.

 meantbodyaccmeanx
 meantbodyaccmeany